-The Galapagos Islands can be visited year-round and there isn’t a particular “best” time to go in terms of either weather or wildlife.
-As the Galapagos Islands are located right on the equator, the temperatures don’t vary a huge amount throughout the year.
-In regards to wildlife, the vast majority of species that can be found in the Galapagos live there year-round and don’t migrate.
-The waved albatross is one of the few migratory exceptions and can only be seen between April and December.
+You can visit the Galapagos Islands year-round.
+In terms of weather and wildlife, there isn’t a particular “best” time to go.
+Located right on the Equator, temperatures in the Galapagos don’t vary much throughout the year.
+In regards to wildlife, the vast majority of species live here year-round and don’t migrate.
+The waved albatross is one of the few migratory exceptions, which you can see only between April and December.

-How do I get to the Galapagos?
+How do I get there?

-What wildlife will I see in the Galapagos?
+What kind of wildlife will I see?

-The Galapagos Islands are a birder’s paradise.
-You’re likely to see blue-footed boobies, frigatebirds, flightless cormorants, flamingos, and Galapagos hawks, to name just a few.
+There are hammerhead, blacktip, whitetip reef, and whale sharks.
+The Islands are also a birder’s paradise.
+You’re likely to see blue-footed boobies, frigate-birds, flightless cormorants, flamingos, and Galapagos hawks, to name a few.

-When is the best time to see whales in the Galapagos?
+When is the best time to see whales?

-Where is the best place to see Galapagos penguins?
+Where’s the best place to see Galapagos penguins?

-When is flamingo nesting season in the Galapagos?
+When is flamingo nesting season?

-When do sea turtles hatch in the Galapagos?
+When do the sea turtles hatch?